bullhorn/dataloader/README.md

 ## Log File Output

 DataLoader logs all operations to file.
-Logfiles are saved in the folder `log/` inside the current working directory which will be created if it does not exist.
-The name of the logfile will be `dataloader.log` if this is the first time running DataLoader.
-Subsequent logfiles will be generated with a timestamp in the name, such as: `dataloader_yyyy-MM-dd_HH:MM.ss.log`.
+Logfiles are saved in the folder `log/` inside the current working directory.
+If no `log/` directory exists, one will be created at runtime.
+The name of the most recently generated logfile will be `dataloader.log`.
+All historical logfiles will have timestamps appended to the filename, such as: `dataloader_yyyy-MM-dd_HH:MM.ss.log`.